Columbus Dropped Patients Attorneys

 Many times, when a resident is dropped in a care facility, it is not a matter of abuse but simply bad judgement or not following protocol.
 However, it is not always the fault of the staff member, but the nursing home that should be held responsible.
 Nursing homes are required to provide residents with a legally and ethically appropriate standard of care, including a safe environment and properly trained staff.
 When injuries occur to your loved one due to the negligence of nursing home staff, the nursing home should be held responsible.

-The Columbus nursing home abuse attorneys at Rinehardt Law Firm understand the complexity of dropped patient cases, and we will work with a team of experts to get the real story and hold the nursing home responsible for injuries sustained during a case of negligence.
+The Columbus nursing home abuse attorneys at Rinehardt Injury Attorneys understand the complexity of dropped patient cases, and we will work with a team of experts to get the real story and hold the nursing home responsible for injuries sustained during a case of negligence.